 Sleep allows for the body to repair and renourish.
 When we don’t sleep enough or sleep at the wrong times of the day, we weaken our immune system and increase the risks of infection.

-We should be living in time with the sun.
-When the sun comes up, our body should be in an active state.
+We should be living in a time with the sun.
+When the sun comes up, our bodies should be in an active state.
 When the sun goes down and the moon is out, our body should be in a resting state.
 Our best sleep is accomplished if we fall asleep before 11 pm.
 For more tips on better sleep click here.

 Thinking has commonly been overlooked in discussions around health & well-being.
 We need to be aware that long-term stress and negative emotions can suppress our immune system.